-We had thought that perhaps last year’s reunion would be the last, but members really wanted us to continue!
-So we are delighted to say that this will take place once again at Elvington’s Yorkshire Air Museum the weekend of 15th /16th September with extra-special features.
+We are delighted to announce that the annual reunion will take place once again at Elvington’s Yorkshire Air Museum the weekend of 15th /16th September with extra-special features.

 Tours of the museum are offered on Saturday afternoon, and a unique offer to visit the interior of “Friday the Thirteenth,” the fully restored Handley Page Halifax and the only one in the UK.
 The Halifax tour is limited to 12 participants at a special price of £10 each (veterans free).There is a church service in Elvington’s Holy Trinity on Sunday and a get-together at the museum afterwards with the opportunity to chat and show photographs and other memorabilia.